-- A novel oligonucleotide antagonist of TLR7/9. - Excellent Phase 1 safety and tolerability data; Phase 2 safety data. - Strong in vitro and in vivo efficacy in the HFD mouse models of NASH. - Unique mechanism of action: targets inflammation and oxidatixe stress reverses liver candidates (18 out of 27 active NASH programs) target metabolic component of the disease. - Biopharma-developed drug, in-licensed by Yale for clinical development for new indications, including NASH and liver fibrosis.
+- A novel oligonucleotide antagonist of TLR7/9. - · Excellent Phase 1 safety and tolerability data; Phase 2 safety data. - Strong in vitro and in vivo efficacy in the HFD mouse models of NASH. - Unique mechanism of action: targets inflammation and oxidative stress pathways that lead to liver fibrosis, while majority of current NASH drug candidates (18 out of 27 active HFD model of NASH programs) target metabolic component of the disease. - Biopharma-developed drug, in-licensed by Yale for clinical development for new indications, including NASH and liver fibrosis.